tuliopss/Calculator/README.md

 # Calculator
-A project of a little calculator using JavaScript, HTML and CSS
+a project of a calculator with the design based on the visual IOS using JavaScript, HTML and CSS